Galvumet

 In Aotearoa New Zealand Galvumet is available as tablets in 2 strengths – Galvumet 50/850 mg and Galvumet 50/1000 mg.

-- Check with your doctor or pharmacist which strength you are taking.
+- Check with your healthcare provider or pharmacist which strength you're taking.

 - The usual dose of Galvumet is 1 tablet twice a day.

-- Always take your Galvumet exactly as your doctor has told you.
+- Always take your Galvumet exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it, and any special instructions.

 - Missed dose: If you forget your dose, take it as soon as you remember that day.
-But, if it is nearly time for your next dose, just take the next dose at the right time.
+But, if it's nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.

-- Keep taking Galvumet regularly.
-To control your diabetes, you must keep taking Galvumet every day.
-Do not stop taking Galvumet suddenly, speak to your doctor or nurse before stopping.
+- Keep taking Galvumet regularly: To control your diabetes, you must keep taking Galvumet every day.
+Do not stop taking Galvumet suddenly – speak to your healthcare provider before stopping.

 Here are some things to know when you're taking Galvumet.
 Other things may be important as well, so ask your healthcare provider what you should know about.